rcemper/GlobalStreams-to-SQL/README.md

 - %Stream.GlobalBinary - raw binary sequence
 - %Stream.GblBinCompress - zipped binary sequence

 The Global itself has no indication, of what format it holds.
-Dumping the Global just helps for raw text, the rest needs special treatment.
+GlobalStreams-to-SQL Dumping the Global just helps for raw text, the rest needs special treatment.
 In combination with SQL you meet the problem of maximum field lengths.